Senex Intelligence Ltd - Customer Data Processing Agreement

 | Extracted text and document-derived data | Life of subscription or pilot | Deleted within 30 days after valid written deletion request or end/non-renewal of Agreement, subject to exceptions |

-| Search-index data | Life of subscription or pilot | Deleted within 30 days after valid written deletion request or end/non-renewal of Agreement, subject to exceptions |
+| Search-index data - by-meaning/semantic (section 14.1) | Life of subscription or pilot | Deleted within 30 days after valid written deletion request or end/non-renewal of Agreement, subject to exceptions |

-| Short-lived cached answers | Up to 24 hours | Automatically expired or deleted |
+| Short-lived cached answers | Up to 24 hours | Expire 24 hours after creation; deleted by a daily eviction job |

-| Audit and security logs | At least 365 days | Retained in immutable storage during retention period; deleted after retention period subject to legal, security, dispute-resolution, and compliance requirements |
+| Audit and security logs | At least 365 days | Retained in a retention-protected audit archive for the applicable retention period; deleted after retention period subject to legal, security, dispute-resolution, and compliance requirements |

 | Support records and business records | As reasonably required for legal, accounting, support, dispute-resolution, and compliance purposes | Retained only as needed and protected under appropriate controls |